SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 2. Provide a value for the property within an :newTerm:`initializer`

 .. note::
-    If you assign a default value to a property, or set its initial value within an initializer, the value of that property is set directly, without calling any observers.
+    If you assign a default value to a stored property, or set its initial value within an initializer, the value of that property is set directly, without calling any stored property observers.

 ..
 QUESTION: is this the right place to mention this note?